tabearunzheimer/smart-mirror/README.md

 7. **Optional Stabilization**

     If there is extra space inside the frame and your device is able to move around, you can use small wooden pieces or 3D-printed parts to stabilize the device in place.
-You can find 3D print files for this in the REPLACE folder or modify them to fit your setup.
+You can find 3D print files for this in the TODO folder or modify them to fit your setup.

 8. **Secure the Frame**